 3. Trivandrum Don Bosco Veedu Society

-Trivandrum Don Bosco Veedu Society is a component of the Salesians of Don Bosco (SDB) congregation adjoin 131 countries and dealing for the welfare of kids and youth, especially those in danger founded by Don Bosco, a 19th-century educationalist from Italy.
+Trivandrum Don Bosco Veedu Society is a component of the Salesians of Don Bosco (SDB) congregation adjoin 131 countries and deals with the welfare of kids and youth, especially those in danger founded by Don Bosco, a 19th-century educationalist from Italy.
 Constituted in 1991, they provide services to the kids, young and ladies in trouble within the district of Trivandrum and across Kerala state.
 The Society could be a registered nonprofit, charitable society under the Travancore-Cochin Literary, Scientific and Charitable Societies Registration Act, 1955 (965/91).

 Name | Trivandrum Don Bosco Veedu Society |